-This page contains links to products and services we love, which we may make commission from at no extra cost to you.
+This site contains links to travel services we recommend, from which we may make commission at no extra cost to you.

 Barcelona travel: the basics